1.5 million more laid-off workers seek unemployment benefits

 She is receiving the minimum state unemployment benefit from Florida, $125 a week, because the state has no record of her prior earnings in New Jersey, even though she said she has uploaded, mailed and faxed her documents from her job there.
 If her previous earnings were properly credited, her state benefits would more than double.
 She is grateful, though, for the extra $600 in federal unemployment benefits, which have allowed her to pay off some bills.

 “It was very stressful,” she said.
-“I definitely lost it a few times.”

-She is applying for a new job and hopes to stay in the area.
-But there aren’t a lot of open positions in her field.